-

-When dry, the tea leaf smells like a flower meadow, light raisins, berries and honey.
-From a warmed teapot, you can feel the aroma of camphor, raisins, honey, notes of spring flowers and Turkish spices.
-The washed tea leaves smell like dried fruits, dried cherry leaves.
-The aroma is sweetish, delicate and rich.
+When dried, the tea leaves smell of a flowery meadow, light raisins, berries, and honey.
+A warm teapot reveals the aroma of camphor, raisins, and honey, with hints of spring flowers and Turkish spices.
+Rinsed tea leaves smell of dried fruit and dried cherry leaves.
+The aroma is sweet, delicate, and rich.

-The taste of the tea is slightly tart, strong.
-You can feel spring flowers and dried fruits, a slight bitterness, turning into a refreshing berry sourness.
-By the fifth steeping, the dried fruits and delicate notes of flowers gradually disappear from the taste, the infusion becomes "watery", tart, with a pronounced bitterness.
-The tea withstood six steepings.
-The recommended utensils for brewing this puer are a teapot made of Yixing clay, a gaiwan or a glass flask.
+The tea's flavor is slightly tart and strong.
+Spring flowers and dried fruits are evident, with a slight bitterness that transitions into a refreshing berry tartness.
+By the fifth steeping, the dried fruits and delicate floral notes gradually fade, and the infusion becomes watery and tart, with a distinct bitterness.
+The tea lasted six steeps.
+Recommended brewing utensils for this pu-erh are a Yixing clay teapot, a gaiwan, or a glass flask.

-The color of the infusion is yellow-golden with an amber tint and remains that way for a long time, without fading or losing its shades.
+The color of the infusion is yellow-golden with an amber hue and remains this way for a long time, without fading or losing its shades.

-Sheng Puer "Bingdao Lao Shu" is still quite a young tea.
-Its taste is bold, strong and powerful.
-The raw materials used to prepare this tea are of very high quality, and over the years the tea will become better and better.
+Sheng Pu'er "Bingdao Lao Shu" is still a fairly young tea.
+Its flavor is bold, strong, and powerful.
+The raw materials used to make this tea are of very high quality, and it will improve with age.

-This 8 gram portion of puerh is convenient to brew quickly, on the road, at work, the puerh infusion will invigorate, refresh the senses and give strength.
+This 8-gram portion of pu-erh tea is convenient to brew quickly, on the road, or at work.
+The pu-erh infusion will invigorate, refresh the senses, and give strength.

 Name in Chinese